jzerez/warmup_project/README.md

 On a technical level, I created a very simple algorithm to avoid obstacles while navigating to a target.
 The program takes each vector that represents a lidar point, scales them based on their distance to the NEATO, and sums them to create a "repulsion" vector.
 Additionally I add an "attraction" vector which points towards the goal.

-Because the goal is a hardcoded point in the global frame, I need to constantly transform from the global frame to the NEATO reference frame to assign velocity commands.
+Because the goal is a hard-coded point in the global frame, I need to constantly transform from the global frame to the NEATO reference frame to assign velocity commands.
 To do this, I use a `TransformListener` object from the `tf2_ros` library.
 Using this I can query for the coordinate transform between the NEATO frame, `base_footprint`, and the global frame, `odom`.
 I can then apply the transformation to the target to get it in terms of the NEATO's reference frame.

 Once the attraction and repulsion vectors are added together, I use a simple proportional controller to adjust the NEATO's heading.
 The linear velocity is togged using a simple distance threshold (bang-bang controller).